Inflationary universe in the presence of a minimal measurable length: Introduction

-As the Hawking radiation depends on the uncertainty principle, the modification of the usual uncertainty principle to the generalized uncertainty principle, also modifies the thermodynamics of the black holes.
-It has been demonstrated that there is no catastrophic evaporation of the black hole in this modified thermodynamics \cite{Eliasentropy,Adler,Cavaglia:2003qk,Majumder}.
-This is because a black hole remnant forms in the GUP deformed thermodynamics.
-Thus, the GUP prevents the black hole from evaporating completely, just like the standard uncertainty principle prevents the hydrogen atom from collapsing.
-In fact, the usual relation between the entropy and the area of a black hole gets significantly modified due to the GUP \cite{Eliasentropy,Majumder} .

 As the Friedmann equations are viewed as thermodynamical relations in the Jacobson formalism, the modification of the thermodynamics by the GUP will also modify the Friedmann equations in the Jacobson formalism.
 Such modification to the Friedmann equations has been recently studied \cite{Awad:2014bta}.
-In this analysis, the relation between the area of the apparent horizon and entropy was used for calculating the modification to the Friedman equations from the GUP.
-It has been demonstrated that in these GUP modified Friedman equations, there exists a maximum energy density close to Planck density.
-Thus, the maximum energy density is reached in a finite time.
-This means that in this model there is an absence of the cosmological evolution beyond this point from a spacetime prospective.
-In fact, it was demonstrated that the maximum energy density and a general nonsingular evolution is independent of the equation of state and the spacial curvature $k$.
+It has also been demonstrated that the maximum energy density and a general nonsingular evolution is independent of the equation of state and the spacial curvature $k$.
 This state of maximum energy density was reached in a finite time \cite{Adel}.
 So, in this model, the big big bang singularity is not accessible, and the energy density in the spacetime cannot be extended beyond Planck density.
 This bound on the energy density of spacetime occurs because of the GUP.
 As the Friedmann equations get modified due to the GUP, we expect the inflationary cosmology also to get modified due to the GUP in the thermodynamical approach.
 So, in this work we will study the inflationary cosmology using the Jacobian formalism.
 We will also study the effect of GUP deformed thermodynamics on the inflationary cosmology